 The MVS Neurology Department

-Madison Veterinary Specialists is led by Dr. Joy Delamaide Gasper, a board-certified veterinary neurologist who is trained in all aspects of veterinary neurology and neurosurgery.
+Madison Veterinary Specialists is led by Drs.
+Joy Delamaide Gasper and Jeanie Lau, board-certified veterinary neurologists who are trained in all aspects of veterinary neurology and neurosurgery.
 Neurological problems include a variety of disorders from head to tail.
 We start by listening to you and the description of what has changed since your pet became neurologically abnormal.
 Then, we evaluate your dog or cat with a neurological examination.
 During the examination, we work with the pet to go through a series of tests: walking (if they’re able), checking the ability of the nerves to the head/face and limbs, checking strength, coordination, and evaluating if the pet is painful.
 If your pet seems painful, we will try to treat it as soon as possible.

 Our main focus with the neurological examination is to decide where the neurological problem is within the neurological system.
 From the examination, we provide consultation regarding the possible causes of the problem, testing that can be performed to make a specific diagnosis, and then treatment options.
 It is also very important to us to try to avoid stressing out the patient as much as possible.
 Some pets that are dealing with a neurological problem can show anxiety or aggression, and many parts of the neurological system can still be evaluated with a hands off approach.